Understanding your evaluation

 - Total institution, total transfer and overall GPA

 Your transcript information is helpful in determining your registration date.
-For more information, contact your academic advisor, which is listed on the Academics tab in My Missouri State.
+For more information, contact your academic advisor, which is listed through the Student tab in My Missouri State (select Student Profile link).

 General education program course codes